-He could have curbed the toll, then and there.
-He could have saved only Chelsea and Hugo and Elena, be done with the somber affair quickly and with less inflicted ache.
+He thought of curbing the toll, then and there.
+Of saving only Chelsea and Hugo and Elena, of being done with the somber affair quickly and with less inflicted ache.
 But the townspeople were his family, too, his charges.
 He had to commit.

 A gust of wind that makes everyone wrap their arms around themselves marks the terminus of the expedition.
-He gives thanks, hands out free souvenirs, and serves a well-greeted lunch of chuck roast, mash, and carrots; heat courtesy of Sterno.
-Then, he walks with them down the mountain path, through town again, and into the swelter of the baked motor coach, easing them back to their bromides and humdrum.
+He gives thanks, hands out free souvenirs, and serves a well-greeted lunch of cold chuck roast on bread.
+Then, he walks with them down the mountain path, through town again, and into the still-vibrant swelter of the baked motor coach, easing them back to their bromides and humdrum.

 Do you believe any of this crap?
 One asks.

 Hell no. But it makes for a good bedtime story, doesn’t it?

 The jumps and jitters of the vehicle in motion lulls many of them back to sleep, but their guide remains awake.
 He stares out the window as the driver leads the pack back to wherever it is they call home.
 The place James comes from, in turn, is in the background once more, with its ghosts and revenants trapped in lurid thaumaturgy until the tab is settled.